This article was written by [company] associate attorney Beverly Ward Via.

 A child turning 18 is a momentous occasion, and it typically coincides with that child leaving home and going off to college.
 It’s a time of limbo, in which parents are often still responsible for children financially, but also in which children are officially becoming adults and getting new rights and responsibilities.

-One of the most important areas in which this takes places involves HIPAA laws and how doctors and hospitals regard children who have just legally become adults.
+One of the most important areas in which this takes place involves HIPAA laws and how doctors and hospitals regard children who have just legally become adults.
 Even if you are the parent of an 18-year-old who lives at home, you’re required to have a medical power of attorney designation to be able to make medical decisions for your child.
 Many people understandably, but incorrectly, assume that being a parent is enough to have access to medical information and authority to make decisions on behalf of one’s child.
 But once that child is 18 years of age, that’s no longer the case.

 Fortunately, drafting legal documentation to grant power of attorney rights is a simple and relatively affordable process.
-At [company], for instance, we recommend preparing both medical and statutory durable general power of attorney documents that can be customized to meet a particular family’s needs if necessary, and process generally just requires one sit-down meeting with everyone involved.
+At [company], for instance, we recommend preparing both medical and statutory durable general power of attorney documents that can be customized to meet a particular family’s needs if necessary, and the process generally just requires one sit-down meeting with everyone involved.

 The first step, of course, is for parents to let children know this is something the parents need and something they want to do so that they can continue to assist and represent the child in an emergency.
 It’s not the easiest conversation to have – after all, it would be used in a situation where a child is so injured that he or she can’t interact with medical staff – but it’s clearly in the child’s best interest to have an informed advocate who knows that child and can respond to his or her changing medical needs in an emergency.
 The medical power of attorney is only effective when the adult child is not able to speak for himself or herself.
 If the adult child is able to make his or her own decisions, then the medical power of attorney is not effective.